High School Intern Programs

 1) Systems Thinkers in STEM Ambassadorship (STiSA)

-COMPETITIVE OPPORTUNITIES:
+COMPETITIVE OPPORTUNITY:

-2) 8-Week Summer Internship for Rising Seniors
+2) 8-Week, In-Person Summer Internship for Rising Seniors

 In this internship, high school interns complete systems biology research and, if applicable, help develop hands-on instructional modules for students to use as part of school-based science curriculum.

-More detailed information on the 8-week summer internship – Each January, Systems Education Experiences posts a job opportunity on the ISB careers website, enabling high school juniors to apply for a competitive, paid summer internship.
+Each January, Systems Education Experiences posts a job opportunity on the ISB careers website, enabling high school juniors to apply for a competitive, paid summer internship.
 This internship is very different than those typically found in research labs.
 The systems biology approach allows students to work with many specialists, directly involving the students in a variety of projects, using many types of technology and techniques.
 Students gain valuable microbiology, engineering, and computational experience.
 Due to the unique nature of this curriculum building and research-based laboratory experience, students are highly engaged in creative problem solving as well as both independent and group learning.
 The internships are focused on bringing these key opportunities to students who typically would not have access to a professional work environment and a state-of-the-art research lab.

 The program has been highly successful and is externally evaluated promoting the best experience possible.
 Jessica, an intern who went on to attend UC Berkeley, had the following to say about her time at ISB.
 “I learned how to work collaboratively in a lab setting.
 It was also great to get a feeling for what it is like to be a research scientist.
 I realized that I can come into something being completely ignorant and gain an understanding of what is happening by asking questions and doing research.”